Dartvauder/NeuroTrainerWebUI/README.md

 * Flexible and optimized interface (By Gradio)
 * Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file)
 * Support for Transformers finetune, evaluate and generate (LLM)
-* Support for Diffusers finetune, evaluate and generate (StableDiffusion)
+* Support for Diffusers finetune, evaluate, conversion and generate (StableDiffusion)
 * Full and LORA types of finetune, evaluate and generate (For LLM and StableDiffusion)
 * Application settings
 * Ability to see system sensors